gregsandell/aws-knowledge/two-lambda-step-function/README.md

 # two-lambda-step-function

-> Note: This exercise has not yet been implemented.

 **Goal**:
 * lambdas 1 & 2 run in sequence in a step function
 * lambda 1 produces output which is passed as input to lambda 2